-- a.
+i.
 A projection of expenditures and revenues for all services.
-The projections should utilize input from stakeholders, address the RBHA's needs assessment and strategic plan.
-Historical units purchased and persons served should be the primary consideration in the budgeting process. - b.
+The projections should utilize input from stakeholders and address the RBHA's needs assessment and

+- strategic plan.
+Historical units purchased and persons served should be the primary consideration in the budgeting process. - ii.
 Provider budgets submitted to the RBHA must match the allocation awarded and clearly identify the expense-based services being supported with the funds.
 If subsequent funds are requested by the provider in a shift, the provider must submit a revised budget clearly indicating how the additional funding is being used.
-The revised budget must be submitted to DBH for approval prior to any additional funding being awarded to the provider.
+The revised budget must be submitted to DBH for approval prior to additional funding being awarded to the provider.
 The RBHA must certify in writing to DBH that the required matching funds have been allocated as required in statute.
 The RBHA must certify that required match funds in each RBHA have been appropriated for expenditure during the fiscal year for which the match has been allocated.
-The match dollars must be expended for community behavioral health services and for the operation of the RBHA as reported in the RBP, or as amended, if applicable.
+The match dollars must be expended for community behavioral health services and the operation of the RBHA as reported in the RBP, or as amended, if applicable.
 The amounts of match dollars certified to DBH by the RBHA and expended during the fiscal year must appear in the annual audits of the RBHA and providers.
-The RBHA must annually submit to DBH a report summarizing the actual expenditure of funds and revenues received from all sources, in a manner specified by DBH.

-- c.
-A projection of other revenues, for each community behavioral health provider and the RBHA that is intended to use to meet statutory match must be included. - d.
-The plan should be data driven, utilizing data on length of service, waitlist and capacity, needs assessment, emergency system or other CDS or EBS data. - e.
+The RBHA must annually submit to DBH a report summarizing the actual expenditure of funds and revenues received from all sources, in a manner specified by DBH. - iii.
+A projection of other revenues, for each community behavioral health provider and the RBHA, that is intended to be used to meet statutory matches must be included. - iv.
+The plan should be data driven, utilizing data on length of service, waitlist and capacity, needs assessment, emergency system, or other CDS or EBS data as indicated. - v.
 The plan must demonstrate adequate allocation of funding to meet all state and federal funding requirements, including maintenance of efforts and priority populations served (Appendix A). - 2.
-Ongoing review of utilization and drawdown RBHA shall review the monthly expenditures for all services in the contract as well as expenditures related to priority populations (e.g.,WSA), other identified priority services (e.g., housing, supported employment), and maintenance of effort (e.g., total MH spending, total SUD spending).
-RBHA will compare this drawdown to budgeted amount, historical performance, and other related factors for service utilization (e.g. changes in the number or capacity of providers) and make recommendations for contract shifts/adjustment as needed in advance of the end of the year.
-Final shifts in the year to simply 'spend down' funding will not be allowed. - Billing and Payment Basics RBHA will follow the most recent version of the Billing and Payment Basics document.
-See Appendix L for the Billing and Payment Basics document. - 4.
-Actuals The RBHA will submit an annual report which demonstrates the amount all funds expended in the contract, including state, federal and other funding sources and the contract item on which they were expended by the RBHA and their subcontractors/subrecipients no later than September 1 following the close of the fiscal year.
+Ongoing review of utilization and drawdown RBHA shall review the monthly expenditures for all services in the contract, as well as expenditures related to priority populations (e.g., WSA), other identified priority services (e.g., housing, supported employment), and maintenance of effort (e.g., total MH spending, total SUD spending).
+The RBHA will compare this drawdown to the budgeted amount, historical performance, and other related factors for service utilization (e.g., changes in the number or capacity of providers), and make recommendations for contract shifts/adjustments per contract requirements. - 3.
+Billing and Payment Basics RBHA will follow the Billing and Payment Basics document, see Appendix L. - 4.
+Actuals The RBHA will submit an annual report demonstrating the amount of all funds expended in the contract, including state, federal, and other funding sources expended by the RBHA and their subcontractors/subrecipients for behavioral health services no later than September 1 following the close of the fiscal year.
 See Appendix M for instructions on RBHA Actuals.